-In addition, the mainsail and jib can be in a sail bag located fore and aft where their center of gravity is located.
+Note: The mainsail and jib can be in a sail bag located fore and aft where their center of gravity is located.

 The objective is to adjust rigging so that the mast is straight under most conditions.
 Shrouds and stays need not be tensioned beyond this amount.
+[Addendum: Base rig tension settings are typically 10% of wire breaking strength; the higher wind settings are upwards of 15% of wire breaking strength],

 Choose a day when wind is minimum and waves are small.
 Slack off the main halyard so that the mainsail shackle just clears the deck or cabin top.
 Measure the distance from the shackle to the after side of the mast and compare this with the number noted on the sail plan (most often found at the top of the mast on the drawing).
 If this dimension is missing, then a figure of 6" to 12" may be used.
 If the boat has a strong weather helm, the mast needs to be straightened up.
 If it has a lee helm, more rake is necessary.
 You should have a weather helm (not too much), at all times except in gusting conditions.
 Avoid too much weather helm—it slows the boat and when beating to windward, produces too much leeway.
 Under moderate conditions, the rudder angle should be about 3 degrees.
 As you see, this is an exercise in trial and error.
 Adding to the problem, adjustments of rake may make the headstay too tight or too slack.
 If either occurs, you need to match turn for turn.
 For example, if you slack the backstay 3 turns, then tighten the headstay 3 turns, etc. If possible, get a sailmaker to assist.